Meet the TIAA Difference Maker 100 being honored for their work in their communities

-In the unfortunate event that a marriage ends in divorce, it may be useful to understand the consequences on the spouses' IRAs.
+In the event that a marriage ends in divorce, it may be useful to understand the consequences on the spouses' IRAs.

 Divorce, taxes, and IRAs